 Sometimes further tests are needed to assess your general health, determine the size and position of the cancer, and find out whether the cancer has spread.
 You will probably not need to have all of these tests:

 Waiting for the test results can be a stressful time.
 It may help to talk to a friend or family member, a healthcare professional, or call Cancer Council on 13 11 20.

 Vulvar cancer usually takes many years to develop but, like other types of cancer, it is easier to treat and cure at an early stage.
 Treatment may involve surgery, radiation therapy and chemotherapy.
 You may have one of these treatments or a combination.

 The treatment recommended by your doctor will depend on the results of your tests, the type of cancer, where the cancer is, whether it has spread, your age and your general health.
 You’ll have regular check-ups to see whether the cancer has responded to treatment.

 In most cases, the earlier the vulvar cancer is diagnosed, the better the chances of successful treatment.
 To work out your prognosis, your doctor will consider your tests results; the type of vulvar cancer you have; the stage and grade of the cancer, whether the cancer has spread to the lymph nodes; and other factors such as your age, fitness and overall health.
-In some cases, the doctor will not have enough information to assess the prognosis until after surgery to remove the cancer.
+In most cases, the doctor will not have enough information to assess the prognosis until after surgery to remove the cancer.